IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 ## Adding a new built-in function

-The process of updating the cost model when a new built-in function is added to Plutus Core is quite complex.
-This section describes how to do that; for concreteness we show how to add a new builtin `cubeInteger` (which cubes an integer) and how to update the cost model to include it.
-This is quite a simple
-example: for full technical details of how to add a new function see the extensive notes on "How to add a built-in function" in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs).
+This section describes the process of updating the cost model when a new built-in function is added to Plutus Core, which is quite complicated.
+For concreteness we show how to add a new builtin `cubeInteger` (which cubes an integer) and how to update the cost model to include it.
+This is quite a simple example, but serves to illustrate all of the steps that need to be taken to update the cost model.
+For full technical details of how to add a new function see the extensive notes on "How to add a built-in function" in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs).
 For documentation on how to add a new built-in type, see